 Timely response and restoration

-Target: 91% of customers’ water or sewerage service was restored within 4 hours
+Target: 91% of customers’ water or sewerage service was restored within four hours

 You expect a fast response and effective restoration of your water and sewerage services if they’re interrupted.
 Our goal is to turn your water and sewerage services back on as quickly as possible, and our benchmark is to do this within four hours.

 The seasonal challenge of getting to, and fixing emergency bursts and leaks quickly is ongoing as Melbourne experiences greater climate variability.
-To get on top of this, we changed contract conditions and key performance indicators, improved processes and procedures, rolled out training and awareness to contractors and staff, and set up a dedicated division to work only with customers experiencing water and sewerage faults.
+To get on top of this, we continued to focus on service improvements, adjusting processes and procedures to a best practice level and implementing further training and awareness to contractors and staff.

 To meet this target, we also:

-- worked closely with our emergency maintenance contractors to improve their performance which meant customers’ water or sewerage services were restored sooner.
+- Continued to work closely with our emergency maintenance contractors to improve their performance and restore customers’ water or sewerage services sooner.

 Fair access and assistance for all

 Target: 89% of customers who have accessed our services believe we help customers experiencing difficulty paying for their water and sewerage services